 But, how can anyone stay in 10 different places at the same time, to be able to recommend all 10 of them?
 Perhaps, they’ve already been to Antalya 10 times in the past, although I doubt.

-When you read such posts you realise that they are not 10 best places to stay, rather they are 10 places that pay money for promotion in that particular website.
+When you read such posts, you realise that they are not the best places to stay, rather they are 10 places that pay money for promotion in that particular website.
 In fact, they could be good places although there is always an element of suspicion, especially when you know that the recommendation is not based on someone’s personal experience.

 Also, different people have different desires and different expectations.
-So, my suggestion is that you carefully consider your preferences and you decide what works best for you.
+So, my suggestion is that you carefully consider your preferences and you decide what works for you best.

 MY HOTEL IN ANTALYA

 And that’s exactly what I did.
-I stayed in a small, family run Held Held.
-I wanted a hotel in a historical centre, this hotel seemed nice and it was reasonably priced.
-Also, I read relatively positive reviews by other guests and in the end I booked it through booking.com.
+I stayed in a small, family run Held Hotel.
+I wanted a hotel in the historical centre, this hotel seemed nice and it was reasonably priced.
+Additionally, I read relatively positive reviews by other guests and in the end I booked it through booking.com.